RBFraphael/rbf-wp-starter-theme/README.md

 # RBF Wordpress Starter Theme
- Simple, easy-to-use (and easy-to-understand) modern Wordpress starter theme, for speed up theme development
+An easy to use and easy to understand Wordpress starter theme

 ## Getting started